 Continuity mistake: As Sherlock and John approach the missing subway car, and especially as they bend to peer beneath it, the interior of the car to a distance of several feet is plainly visible through the window of the door (you can see the curved ceiling inside and some unlit fluorescent light bars).
 However, an interior shot then shows that there is a closed door inside the car, a foot or so inside the exterior door, that Sherlock has to push open to enter the car proper.
 This door should have blocked their view of the inside of the car before they entered.
 It didn't, so it has gone from open to closed between shots without anyone touching it.
 (01:05:35)Aerinah

-Plot hole: Sherlock enters Magnussen's quarters after Janine lets him in, believing he is going to propose to her.
-12 minutes later (which, in film time, is several days later) she is enjoying her "revenge with profits" on Sherlock because she knows his proposal pretext was a lie.
-Problem: There is no way she could have found that out.
-She was out cold moments after letting Sherlock in, and Sherlock himself was shot by an assailant, which he had misidentified, before giving his intention away.
-Someone could have suggested it to her but he or she would have had a very hard time, because it's their words against Sherlock's.
-The only people whose words would have been more credible because of being on scene are Watson (who wouldn't tell) and Magnussen (whom Janine knows to be in the premium lying business).
+Plot hole: Sherlock manages to convince Janine to let him into Magnussen's quarters after deceiving her into thinking he is going to propose.
+Several days later, she is enjoying her "revenge with profits" on Sherlock for his duplicity.
+Problem: There is no way she could have found out.
+She was out cold moments after letting Sherlock in, and Sherlock himself was shot by an assailant, which he had misidentified.
+Only Watson knew Sherlock's true intention, but we know he did not reveal it.
+The shooter and Magnussen did not know and had no opportunity to tell Janine anyway.
+(Plus, Magnussen's credibility is too low.)
 In fact, if I were the director, I wouldn't bother making up a motive for being a "grasping, opportunistic, publicity-hungry, tabloid whore" (film's own quote).
-This is ipso facto a motive.
-People love "profits", not just "revenge with profits."
+Such a person loves "profits", not just "revenge with profits."
 (00:31:00 - 00:43:00)FleetCommand

 Factual error: The entire reason Sherlock takes up the case is because he is intrigued how a man managed to disappear from a tube carriage in between stations - it appears to be impossible to do.
 However, any Londoner will tell you that it is perfectly simple to do: all tube carriages have doors between them linking them.
 So if the man wanted to leave the carriage between stations, he'd just use the door at the end of the carriage.
 The train employee would not be puzzled by this, nor would Sherlock consider the case worthy of his time.swordfish